Guide to Service: Apply

 * * *

-The forms on myWWU help us get to know you better and tell how we can best support you while serving as an SM.
+Once you let us know you would like to start an application, our Application team will assign an SM checklist and forms on myWWU to help us get to better know you and support you while serving as an SM.
 They will also help us make your travel arrangements so that you can reach your destination safely.
-These forms can be found on your myWWU Student Center Classic page.
+You will find the forms listed above on your myWWU Student Center Classic page:

 First, in the upper right-hand corner, click the green button labeled “Sign Documents.”
 Read through these forms and submit them.
 Once both forms are completed, the button will no longer appear on the page.